onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Template Constructs.rst

 Heat Files Support (get_file)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A VNF's Heat Orchestration Template may contain the inclusion of text files containing scripts or configuration files.
 The ``get_file`` intrinsic function returns the content of a file into a Heat Orchestration Template.

-The support for the ``get_file`` intrinsic function in ECOMP is subject to the following limitations:
+The support for the ``get_file`` intrinsic function in ONAP is subject to the following limitations:

 .. req::